News Corp signs news partnership deal with Google | Technology

 News Corp struck a global news deal with Alphabet Inc's Google, the Rupert Murdoch-controlled media company said on Wednesday, in one of the most extensive deals of its kind with big tech.
 The companies will develop a subscription platform, share advertising revenue through Google's ad technology services, build out audio journalism and develop video journalism by YouTube.
 The deal comes after years of public feuding between Murdoch and Google, most recently in Australia, where Google has threatened to shut down its search engine to avoid "unworkable" content laws.

 It is a capstone for the 89-year-old media mogul, his son Lachlan and News Corp Chief Executive Robert Thomson to seek compensation for premium content from platforms.
 Murdoch previously secured payments from Apple Inc and Facebook Inc for their Apple News and Facebook News products.
-The company declined to comment on financial details of the deal.
+The company declined to comment on financial details of the deal, which it said involved "significant payments" by Google.

-The News Corp deal comes after Google agreed to pay $76 million over three years to a group of 121 French news publishers to end a more than year-long copyright spat, documents seen by Reuters show.
-In Australia, the country's two largest free-to-air television broadcasters have struck deals with Google collectively worth A$60 million ($47 million) a year, according to media reports.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)